CosmoGridCollab/CosmoGridCollab.github.io/data_download.md

 ## Step 1 - log into Globus

-You can use your academic login for institutions available in the CILogin.
+You can use your academic login for institutions available in the CILogin, or with other ID providers.
 Here I use "ETH Zurich" as it is my organization.

 <img src="/figures/globus3.png"/>